 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry believe that this is a reasonable measure of a facility's rehabilitation performance.
+This datapoint is a measure of the percent of short-term care patients that experienced functional improvements, such as with activities of daily living.
+Some experts would argue this is a reliable measure of a nursing home's rehabilitation performance.

 - Overall Rating has a grade of B-minus

 - Nurse Rating has a grade of B

 - Long-term Care Rating has a grade of C

 - Short-term Care Rating has a grade of B-plus

 - Inspection Rating has a grade of B-minus

 Looking for more options?
 Sioux City, Iowa has 7 other nursing homes